hftstrat/The-Gateway-code-samples/README.md

 Ensure your Python script lies in the same directory or in the *examples* directory within the source file directory.

 ### 2. Set up the interface ###
-Create an instance of *SocketClient* with The Gateway's IP address and port number.
-Ensure that the port number is open and available when running over a network.
+Create an instance of *SocketClient* with your IP address and port number.

-The IP address and port number can be obtained from The Gateway directly.

 Then create an instance of *GatewayInterface*, which requires the instance of *SocketClient*.